 \section{Background \& Related Work}

 The rise of online social media platforms has had a substantial impact on the way individuals consume and produce political content.
 In particular, the ability for individuals to self-select into ideologically-homogeneous online communities has led to the proliferation of extremist groups on the Internet.
-While there has been a significant amount of research on right-wing extremist groups on social media, there has been relatively less focus on left-wing extremist groups.
+Although research on right-wing extremist groups on social media is extensive, there has been relatively less focus on left-wing extremist groups.
 In this paper, we aim to fill this gap by examining the online behavior of a left-wing extremist community known as ``tankies.''

-\descr{What is a ``tankie?''} \emph{Tankie} was originally a pejorative term referring to communists who supported the USSR's invasion of Hungary in 1956 and Czechoslovakia in 1968~\cite{robinson2011new,petterson2020apostles,dimitrakaki2019anti,harris2015marxism,redfern2014no,samuel1987class}.
+\descr{What is a ``tankie?''} \emph{Tankie} was originally a pejorative term referring to communists who supported the USSR's invasion of Hungary in 1956 and Czechoslovakia in 1968~\cite{robinson2011new,petterson2020apostles}.
 Over the years, the context of the usage of tankie evolved.
-For example, it has been used to show derision towards pro-Soviet hardliners~\cite{glastonbury1998children}, to describe communists who support China's policies~\cite{lanza2021rose} (e.g., supporters of China's actions on Uyghurs~\cite{roberts2020war} and the Hong Kong protests~\cite{andersenchan2021}), as well as young, online Stalinists in general~\cite{greenwalt2022get}.
+For example, it has been used to express derision towards pro-Soviet hardliners~\cite{glastonbury1998children}, to describe communists who support China's policies~\cite{lanza2021rose} (e.g., supporters of China's actions on Uyghurs~\cite{roberts2020war} and the Hong Kong protests~\cite{andersenchan2021}), as well as young, online Stalinists in general~\cite{greenwalt2022get}.

 Thus, tankie is now used to describe much more than the set of communists who supported specific events from the Soviet era.
-The term tankie now covers communists who support ``actually existing socialist countries'' (AES); especially those with a Stalinist or authoritarian leaning.
+The term tankie now covers communists who support ``Actually Existing Socialist'' (AES) countries; especially those with a Stalinist or authoritarian leaning.
 Although there is not really a concrete definition, recent work by Petterson~\cite{petterson2020apostles} provides a succinct description of tankies: \begin{quote} ``Tankies regard past and current socialist systems as legitimate attempts at creating communism, and thus have not distanced themselves from Stalin, China etc.'' \end{quote}